MUFASSIR - مُفسّر

 You would be told: In every word of the Qur'an there are three propositions:

 The Second: The meaning intended by Allah with that word is the haqq.

 It is kufr to deny these two.

-The Third: Its intended meaning is this.
+The Third: The meaning intended by Allah is this.

-“First Subtle Point: The expressed idea that: "Al-Qur’an Al-Hakîm's mysteries are not known; mufassirs have not understood its haqiqah." have two aspects.
-And those who say this are of two groups.
+First Subtle Point: The idea expressed as "The mysteries of Al-Qur’an Al-Hakîm are not known; mufassirs have not understood its haqiqah." has two aspects.
+And those who say it are two groups.

 The Second Group are either foolish friends who cause harm and make matters worse, or they are enemies cunning as the shaytan who want to oppose the ordinances of Islam and haqiqahs of îmân.
 They want to find a way into the fortified Surahs of Al-Qur’an Al-Hakîm, which, in your words, are each like steel strongholds.
-People like that spread about ideas like the above in order, Hâsha!, to create doubts about the haqiqahs of îmân and the Qur'an.”
-The Twenty-Ninth Letter-First Section-First Subtle Point
+People like that spread about ideas like the above in order, Hâsha!, to create doubts about the haqiqahs of îmân and the Qur'an.